disha2sinha/Object-Oriented-Programming-in-Java/README.md

 **Built-in Packages:**

 These packages consist of a large number of classes which are a part of Java API.Some of the commonly used built-in packages are:
-1) java.lang: Contains language support classes(e.g classed which defines primitive data types, math operations).
+1) **java.lang:** Contains language support classes(e.g classed which defines primitive data types, math operations).
 This package is automatically imported.

-2)  java.io: Contains classed for supporting input / output operations.
+2)  **java.io:** Contains classed for supporting input / output operations.

-3)  java.util: Contains utility classes which implement data structures like Linked List, Dictionary and support ; for Date / Time operations.
+3)  **java.util:** Contains utility classes which implement data structures like Linked List, Dictionary and support ; for Date / Time operations.

-4)  java.applet: Contains classes for creating Applets.
+4)  **java.applet:** Contains classes for creating Applets.

-5)  java.awt: Contain classes for implementing the components for graphical user interfaces (like button , ;menus etc).
+5)  **java.awt:** Contain classes for implementing the components for graphical user interfaces (like button , menus etc).

-6)  java.net: Contain classes for supporting networking operations.
+6)  **java.net:** Contain classes for supporting networking operations.

 **Points to be noted:**